InstaTrainMe/Repo-Optimize/replit.md

 - **Support Link**: Added Support Center link (https://support.instatrainme.com/support/home) to footer Resources section
 - **Accessibility**: Added comprehensive aria-labels, keyboard navigation, and form labels for WCAG 2.1 AA compliance
 - **PostgreSQL Database**: Created database for data persistence
+- **About Us Page**: New /about page with Why Choose InstaTrainMe, How It Works (4 steps), and Transform Your Fitness Journey sections
+- **FAQ Page**: New /faq page with 11 accordion-style Q&A items covering common questions about the platform
+- **Site Navigation**: Updated navigation with Home, About, Benefits, FAQ, and Blog links

 ## User Preferences